AppDaemon/appdaemon/API.md

 ##### duration =  <seconds> (optional)

 If duration is supplied as a parameter, the callback will not fire unless the state listened for is maintained for that number of seconds.
 This makes the most sense if a specific attribute is specified (or the default os `state` is used), an in conjunction with the `old` or `new` parameters, or both.

-*** Note that if `duration` is specified, this is implemented as a scheduler callback under the covers so you must use the callback function signature for the schsduler rather than the regular state callback, i.e.:
+When the callback is called, it is supplied with the values of `entity`, `attr`, `old` and `new` that were current at the time the actual event occured, since the assumption is that none of them have changed in the intervening period.

 ```python
   def my_callback(self, **kwargs):